 Has Your Small Business Considered TV Advertising?

-In reality, TV can be a very affordable medium that can increase your company's profits greatly.
-You don't need a multi-million dollar budget, a massive set with a ton of props, a food truck, a creative director, and a hoard of actors.
-You just need to know how to use the medium effectively, by taking advantage of time slots and remnant advertising practices.
+You don't need a huge budget, a massive set with a ton of props, a food truck, a creative director, and a hoard of actors.
+You just need to know how to use the medium effectively and how to save money by taking advantage of remnant advertising opportunities.

 Combine Audio and Video Seamlessly

-There are no words more important than your call to action.
-What do you want your viewer to do?
+Be sure to include a call to action in your advertisement.
+What do you want your viewers to do?
 How do you want them to react, and when?
-Tell them to call now.
-Order now.
-Visit their local dealer.
+Tell them to call now, order now, or visit their local dealer, for example.

 Most small businesses will be advertising to a local audience, and one of the most effective ways to do that is through local cable television operators that can sell packages which will place advertisements on a variety of popular cable channels.
 It's also possible to go through local advertising firms that will work with local broadcast channels and cable providers.
 Either way, businesses can shoot their own footage inexpensively and provide that to the advertising outlet.
 Businesses simply need to know what video and audio formats will be acceptable, and the more they do on their own, the less they need to spend on outside production professionals.

 Some businesses may shoot some of their own videos and come up with the concepts, relying on production professionals to handle the editing and the completion of the ad.
 Others, if they have the skill, may shoot and edit their own commercial in its entirety.
 When it's done, it's important that business owners retain ownership of their commercials so they also can run them online through sites like YouTube.